 - Purdue Online Writing Lab: APA Formatting & Style Guide.
 They give examples of all kinds of references, both how to cite within your text as well as how to format the bibliography.
 Also includes a sample paper

 - APA Style see their Quick Answers section or search their site.
-They are the publisher of the full Publication manual of the American Psychological Association, 6th edition, which we have in print, see availability
+They are the publisher of the Publication manual of the American Psychological Association which we have in print.
+NEW 7th edition 2020 is now available.

 - You can also just google: "how do I cite xxxx in apa", which often turns up the official apa.org answer and other reputable (look for.edu or other university web sites).
 Example: "how do I cite a video in APA"